nextflow-io/nf-validation/README.md

 ## Introduction

+> [!IMPORTANT]
+> nf-schema is the new version of the now deprecated [nf-validation](https://github.com/nextflow-io/nf-validation).
+Please follow the [migration guide](https://nextflow-io.github.io/nf-schema/latest/migration_guide/) to migrate your code to this new version.

 This [Nextflow plugin](https://www.nextflow.io/docs/latest/plugins.html#plugins) provides a number of functions that can be included into a Nextflow pipeline script to work with parameter and sample sheet schema.
 Using these functions you can:

 - 📖 Print usage instructions to the terminal (for use with `--help`)